delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Read the job description, the responsibilities, the specific requirements, the location.
 Any words you don't know?
 They're probably keywords.
 Google them.

 If you really don't see any keywords, google "Job position Keywords".
 Like If I wanted to find the keywords for a sales assistant I'll type "Sales Assistant Keywords".
+Some keywords come up and up again such as:

+* Teamwork
+* Time management
+* Microsoft Office

 Let's say a job description has this sentence in it: